Spanish Language and Literature

 Units from Study Abroad

-- If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature (from abroad) towards the minor.
+- If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature or culture (from abroad) towards the minor.
 A student who goes abroad before taking SPAN 301 needs to take SPAN 301 and enough 400-level courses on campus after study abroad in order to complete the minor requirements.
+Students who go on study abroad before taking SPAN 301 should contact Spanish faculty prior to their return to determine which on-campus Spanish course to take next in the sequence.